dodgymike/hackrf-wiki/LPC43xx-Debugging.md

-Various debugger options for the LPC43xx exist, but none of us has a fully working open source solution yet.
+Various debugger options for the LPC43xx exist.

 # blackmagic